 The HAP is open to and encourages applications from entities that have not previously been awarded CoC funds.
-Any prospective or new applicants are requested to contact the HAP CoC Consultant at 415.458.2460 for a special phone briefing and orientation to the CoC application goals, requirements and process.
+Any prospective or new applicants are requested to contact at tonygardnerconsulting@yahoo.com to learn more about the CoC application goals, requirements and process.
 In addition, prospective and new applicants will be invited to participate in all of the process steps below, including the Applicant Technical Assistance Session and on-call technical assistance being made available to all applicants.